KenHeLiqin/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Give us feedback on Tinkerbelle.**\*\*

-It will be great if I can pre-set a routine for light.
+It will be great if I can pre-set a routine for the light.

 ## Part D. Wizard the device